05 November 2017

 As a result, adoption rates of BIM in the UK reached 54% in 2016 and recent survey results suggest that 80% of firms expect to adopt BIM.
 Further to this, the UK has now launched a Level 3 BIM strategic plan this year (2).

 In the US, since the introduction of a National BIM Program back in 2003 mandating BIM adoption for all Public Buildings Service projects, it is estimated that 72% of construction firms now use BIM technologies to drive project cost savings (2).

 Singapore has also been one of the leaders in the use of BIM technology and methodology since the government committed to a mandate in 2008.
-The Singaporean government assisted industry with funding for training and technology which prompted a rapid uptake in BIM adoption.
+The Singaporean government-assisted industry with funding for training and technology prompted a rapid uptake in BIM adoption.

-“Redstack were one of a few companies approached by the Singapore government to launch the country’s first pilot BIM project in 2008”, says Jack DeCandia.
+“Redstack was one of a few companies approached by the Singapore government to launch the country’s first pilot BIM project in 2008”, says Jack DeCandia.

 A change in mindset is required.

-“This requires a change in mindset from owners, contractors and subcontractors, which is often difficult when industry have been using the same method for decades,” says Jack.
+“This requires a change in mindset from owners, contractors and subcontractors, which is often difficult when an industry has been using the same method for decades,” says Jack.